 We have limited financial and human resources, compared to our principal real estate competitors.
 In recent periods, we have relied heavily on outside professionals in connection with our real estate development activities.
-Many of our competitors have significantly greater resources than do we and may be able to achieve greater economies of scale than can we.
+Many of our competitors have significantly greater resources and may be able to achieve greater economies of scale than we can.